toreanjoel/mycelium/README.md

 ## Contributing

 As an open platform, contributions and feedback are welcomed.
-Developers are encouraged to submit issues, pull requests, or suggestions to help improve WSServer.
+Developers are encouraged to submit issues, pull requests, or suggestions to help improve Mycelium.

 ---